 The smart resources approach equips resources (such as memory controllers, interconnects and caches) with the intelligence to 1) be aware of interference characteristics between applications and 2) prevent unfair application slowdowns and performance degradation.
-Several of our past works have taken the smart resources approach and designed QoS-aware memory controllers [11, 54, 88, 93-95, 105, 130, 137, 138, 142, 176, 177] and interconnects [27, 41-43, 64, 66, 67, 128, 147, 148].
-Our and other previous works have explored smart shared cache management policies that 1) allocate shared cache capacity to applications in a manner that is aware of their cache utility [161, 195], 2) modify the cache replacement and insertion policies to be aware of the data reuse and memory access behavior of applications [75, 76, 87, 160, 166, 169].
-All these QoS-aware schemes enable resources (such as memory controllers, interconnects and caches) to detect interference between applications by means of monitoring their access characteristics and allocate resources such as memory bandwidth, interconnect link bandwidth and cache capacity to applications so that interference between applications is mitigated.
+Several of our past works have taken the smart resources approach and designed QoSaware memory controllers [11, 54, 88, 93-95, 105, 130, 137, 138, 142, 175, 176] and interconnects [27, 41-43, 64, 66, 67, 128, 146, 147].
+Our and other previous works have explored smart shared cache management policies that allocate shared cache capacity to applications in a manner that is aware of their cache utility [160, 194], modify the cache replacement and insertion policies to be aware of the data reuse and memory access behavior of applications [75, 76, 87, 159, 165, 168].
+All these QoS-aware schemes enable resources (such as memory controllers, interconnects and caches) to detect interference between applications by means of monitoring their access characteristics and allocate resources such as memory bandwidth, interconnect link bandwidth and cache capacity to applications such that interference between applications is mitigated.